dmmiller612/sparktorch/README.md

 earlyStopPatience: If greater than 0, it will enforce early stopping based on validation.
 miniBatch: Minibatch size for training per iteration.
 (Randomly shuffled)
 validationPct: Percentage to use for validation.
-mode: which training mode to use. `async` uses pytorch server. `hogwild` uses the flask service.
+mode: which training mode to use. `synchronous` leverages torch distributed. `hogwild` currently uses the flask service.
+device: Supply 'cpu' or 'cuda'
 ```

 #### Saving and Loading Pipelines